 You could file an action to force her to perform under the lease or for damages under the lease.
 You may end up paying more in attorney fees than you collect.
 You could point out to her that you can move out and she can take the lease over and try to solve it amicably.

 I agree it is a gift, but if he doesn't have clean title to the gift, he didn't own it outright to give it to you--so technically the store owns it not you.
 So if he stops making payments the store could ask for it back.
-It would be no different than if he purchases a car or house and was making...Read more »
+It would be no different than if he purchases a car or house and...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.